AudioSceneDescriptionFormat/splines/doc/euclidean/splines.rst

     which have to be calculated from the appropriate sub-range of the main spline parameter.

-    A spline can also be re-parameterized,
+    A spline can also be re-parameterized, see :doc:`re-parameterization`.
-    most notably for arc-length parameterization.

     The sequence of parameter values at the start and end of segments is sometimes (e.g. in :cite:`gordon1974bspline`) called the *knot vector*.